Daemon1987/Giftomatic_Clone/README.md

 - Create a local ganache server and publish the [contract](./contracts/Gift.sol) from remix ide to ganache server.
 And add the smart contract address in config.js file.
 - Run `npm start` to start the web application.

-## Contributing

-We welcome contributions from everyone:

-(well ofcource not in Matic)

-You can contribute to the project in the following way:

-- Report an issue related to the project
-- Add an enhancement by creating a PR
-- Fixing a bug

 ## Todo

 - Enhance the UI of the Dashboard